 We would like to thank the whole crew comprising

 Dave & Yvonne Green, Alec Tabet, Terry & Dena

 Garland, Nina & Simon Bagley, Steve & Sue

 Temple for some great photos.

-12th OMNI TERRIER
+OMNI TERRIER DERBY

 Sunday 24th August 2014

 Following eleven previous successful runnings,

 London based print and display company, Omni

 Colour, were once again proud to

 for map.
 There was a record turn out this year

 2014 Winner Leo with Darren

 16 heats, quarter and semi finals culminated

 Dent.
 Ollie, the winner in 2010, owned by Emma

 Llewellyn, came in a close second.
 Not surprisingly,

 owned by Janice and Darren.

 SPECTATORS FREE !

 entry fee per terrier in The Omni Terrier Derby

 but free for spectators - with

 The event was an hilarious spectacle for audience

 and participants alike with everybody agreeing

 THE MAIN EVENT

 The trainers' yards will be open to visitors as

 be open in the afternoon - annual attractions

 such as the Shetland Pony Derby will be staged

 on the Monday Bank Holiday race card, so on Sunday

 afternoon the Omni Terrier Derby is the main event.

 HATS R US !!